Blue Bird (EP)

-Blue Bird (ブルーバード, Buru Bado) is the debut extended play of Japanese singer Shouta Aoi and the first physical release under his new stage name from when he entered voice acting.
+Blue Bird (ブルーバード, Buru Bado) is the debut extended play of Japanese singer Shouta Aoi and the first physical release under a new stage name from his voice acting career.
 The album was released on June 26, 2013 and compiles songs from Aoi's work with Broccoli.
 The album was produced by Elements Garden.

 Background and release

 Blue Bird is the debut mini album of Shouta Aoi and the first album release under his new stage name from when he entered voice acting.
 The album was released under Broccoli's music label, B-green, on June 26, 2013.

 Aoi selected the name Blue Bird for his album, which was meant to picture "flying" and "sending feelings" over to his fans and people who supported him over the years.
 He opted for a "simple" and "elegant" shot for the album's cover, which features him against a black background with lighting against him.
 The image itself was meant as a direct contrast to Aoi's typically "soft" image.